yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 -   Determine which table will be paired with your table before Step 3 begins

--   For the first round, assign one table as the Microsoft team and the other table as the customer
+-   For the first round, assign one table as the presenting team and the other table as the customer

--   Have the Microsoft team present their solution to the customer team
+-   Have the presenting team present their solution to the customer team

-    -   Have the customer team provide one objection for the Microsoft team to respond to
+    -   Have the customer team provide one objection for the presenting team to respond to

-    -   The presentation and objections should be no longer than 10-minutes
+    -   The presentation and objections should be no longer than 15-minutes

--   Have participants on the customer team give feedback to the Microsoft team

-    -   The feedback should be no longer than 5 minutes

     -   If needed, the trainer may also provide feedback

 ## Wrap-up